Climbing and Bouldering Mecca at Joshua Tree National Park

 A scenic road to Keys View, the highest point at the park.

-Keys View offers some of the best views on Mount San Jacinto (3,302 m / 10,834 ft) and Mount Gorgonio (3,506 m / 11,502 ft).
+Keys View offers some of the best views of Mount San Jacinto (3,302 m / 10,834 ft) and Mount Gorgonio (3,506 m / 11,502 ft).

 San Bernardino Mountains divide Joshua Tree National Park into two distinct parts.
-The one north of the ridge belongs to Mojave desert while the one south of it belongs to Sonoran desert.
+The one north of the ridge belongs to the Mojave desert while the one south of it belongs to the Sonoran desert.
 As I mentioned before, each desert has its own unique trait.
-For instance, nowhere in Sonoran desert can you find a Joshua tree.
+For instance, nowhere in the Sonoran desert can you find a Joshua tree.

 But yuccas are abundant.